Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       With such great progress being shown, we were given another two weeks to work on it.

-      Having the core functionality in place meant I could start to be more ambitious with features, especially with the informative and educational aspects which were lacking in the initial version.
+      Since the core functionality was in place, I could start to be more ambitious with features.
+In this second phase we would focus on the informative and educational aspects which were lacking in the initial version.

-      #### More features
+      #### More features+

-      * Much more guidance would be provided, tooltips, warnings, and instructions for each stage.
+      * Much more guidance would be provided.

-      * We would add in colour customisation (the shelving comes in 6 colours)
+      * We would add in colour customisation (the shelving comes in 6 colours, up until now we'd just used white)

       * We would add an additional category for validation.
 Warnings would be included separately to errors.